HAIR TRANSPLANT Consultation required

 We have extensive experience in the field of hair restoration surgery and hair loss.
-Dr. Liliana Reina has been noted for his performance in the Shapiro Hair Institute, where he performed more than two million micro-implants follicles.
-He has performed hair transplant for nearly two decades, in the city of New York, South Florida and Colombia.
-With sophisticated technology, Dr. Mario Stefan and Dr. Reina makes hair transplantation using the latest methods from technical micro-implants to the latest system used today:
+Dr. Liliana Reina has been noted for her performance in the Shapiro Hair Institute, where she has performed more than two million micro-implants follicles.
+She has performed hair transplant for nearly two decades, in the city of New York, South Florida and Colombia.
+With sophisticated technology, Dr. Mario Stefan and Dr. Reina do hair transplantation using the latest methods from technical micro-implants to the latest system used today:

 Once transplanted, the hair starts growing and continues to grow for the rest of your life.
 After the procedure, the roots go into a resting phase for 3-8 months, and then the roots begin to sprout and transplanted hair emerges.
 It usually takes about 10-12 months for patients to see the overall improvement in density because hair continues to mature and thicken.